12 Apr The Ultimate Guide to Diversifying your Photography Income

 One of the metrics that Google looks at when it decides where to rank your site and the pages on it, is the amount of backlinks you get.
 That is, links back from other sites to your own.
 Carefully placed links on other peoples sites can help you improve your SEO and therefore place higher in search results.
 And that’s why they pay carefully selected bloggers to help with this.

 Blogger outreach was about 10% of my total income last year, across all of my various income streams.
-But you do need to have well-established sites in order to make it really work for you.
+But you do need to have well-established sites in order to make it really work for you while you’re diversifying your photography income.
 You also need to be available for quick turnarounds; four days is the usual length of time that agencies like GetBlogged will give you to write and publish a post.

 Now, I don’t have a YouTube channel.
 I keep thinking about having one, but there are lots of different things that put me off (including, but not limited to, feeling like I don’t have a face or voice for television, and having to learn new skills).
 But just because I don’t have one, doesn’t mean that you shouldn’t.